Help for the Hands

 We like playing tug-of-war, not only does it exercise the hands and core, it also uses up some of that indefatigable energy that children have.

 Put toys or treats in jars and encourage the child to open the jars by themselves.

 Now it is time to work on the fingers.

 - Have the kids play a Gathering Game to encourage finger isolation and a pincer grip.
 To encourage gathering items by using the pincer fingers, I bought a box of shiny rocks from the craft store.
 Dump them out onto the table and tell the child to gather as many rocks as they can in their hands by using their pincer fingers.
 Once they have gathered as many rocks as they can fit in their hand, I add some math in by offering them 4 cards with fractions: ¾, ¼, ½, and 1/3rd.
 The card they choose is the number of rocks that they get to keep.
 Then I have them put the rocks in a jar to incorporate the larger hand muscles by unscrewing the lid.

-- Zoo Stix is cute tongs that will delight children and encourage them to use their pincer grip.
+- Zoo ChopSticks delight children and encourage them to use their pincer grip.
 You can use them to eat food or you can make a sorting game.